 Day 7 – 8 Cairns/ Fitzroy Island & Turtles

-Your conservation adventure continues with two consecutive day trips to the turtle hospital on Fitzroy Island.
-Transfer by ferry to Fitzroy Island in the morning, 45 minutes from Cairns, where you will meet other volunteers working at the Cairns Turtle Rehabilitation Centre on the island.
+Your conservation adventure continues with a day trip to the turtle hospital on Fitzroy Island (either day 7 or 8 – TBA.
+See Note.).
+Transfer by ferry to Fitzroy Island in the morning, 45 minutes from Cairns, where you will meet other volunteers working at the Cairns Turtle Rehabilitation Centre.
 You will learn about the work done by this organization, meet some of the patients and, possibly, go behind the scenes to lend a helping hand.
-Tasks may include feeding turtles, cleaning tanks as well as a beach clean up.
+Tasks may include feeding turtles, cleaning tanks as well as a beach clean-up.
 Return to Cairns at midday or alternatively stay on the island for the afternoon.
 If the latter enjoy free time.
 Do one of the walks on the island, relax on the beach or swim and snorkel.
 The afternoon ferry returns to Cairns approx. 17:45.

-Note: no snorkeling equipment provided.
+No snorkeling equipment provided.
 You can hire equipment at your own expense or bring your own.
-The amount of tasks and the opportunity to do hands-on work at the Turtle Rehab Centre are subject to number of volunteers present at the centre

 Day 9 – 10 Great Barrier Reef Day – Reef Conservation tasks